 \subsubsection{ADI scheme for the heat equation with an interface}

 The evolution of the temperature field satisfies the heat equation and the Stefan condition, leading to an interface problem,

-where we have substituted $V_n$ with $-\phi_t/|\nabla\phi|$ by using the equation \eqref{eqn:hj-eqn}.
+where we have substituted $V_n$ with $-\phi_t/|\nabla\phi|$ by using \eqref{eqn:hj-eqn}.
 The zeroth-order jump condition $[u] = 0$ is implied by the Gibbs-Thomson relation \eqref{eqn:gibbs} since the temperature is continuous across $\Gamma$.

-In doing dimension splitting with ADI schemes for the problem, not only the PDE but also the interface condition needs to be decomposed into 1D ones.
-Note that the zeroth-order jump condition $[u]=0$ can directly reduce to a 1D one.
-To decompose the first-order jump condition, one needs to take tangential derivatives on the zeroth-order jump condition to generate two more first-order jump conditions.
+When dimension splitting is carried out with ADI schemes for this problem, not only the PDE but also the interface condition must be decomposed into 1D forms.
+Note that the zeroth-order jump condition $[u]=0$ can be reduced directly to a 1D condition.
+To decompose the first-order jump condition, we take tangential derivatives of the zeroth-order jump condition to generate two additional first-order jump conditions.
 Let $\boldsymbol{\tau}_1$ and $\boldsymbol{\tau}_2$ be two unit tangential vectors with $\boldsymbol{\tau}_1 \cdot\boldsymbol{\tau}_2=0$.
-Taking tangential derivatives on both sides of $[u]=0$ in directions of $\boldsymbol{\tau}_1$ and $\boldsymbol{\tau}_2$ and combining the first-order jump condition in \eqref{eqn:heat-ifp}, it gives
+Taking tangential derivatives of both sides of $[u]=0$ in the directions of $\boldsymbol{\tau}_1$ and $\boldsymbol{\tau}_2$, and combining them with the first-order jump condition in \eqref{eqn:heat-ifp}, gives